BarryBouwer/VulneraWise/content/en/_index.md

       answer: Our Enterprise Plan allows you to host VulneraWise within your own IT environment, providing unlimited API calls and fully customizable decision trees for ultimate control and flexibility.
     - question: Why should I choose VulneraWise over traditional vulnerability platforms?
       answer: Unlike platforms that push you into rigid workflows and a number of additional dashboards, VulneraWise integrates directly into your existing environment, adding value without platform lock-in.
 Due to our client specific algorithms that you can customize according to your needs, we focus on precise, noise-free intelligence that meets your unique security needs while integrating seamlessly into your day to day operations.
-    - question: How quickly can VulneraWise start delivering results?
-      answer: Our solutions are designed for quick implementation.
-With immediate access to our comprehensive vulnerability catalog and easy integration into your existing tools processes, you’ll see the benefits from day one.
-    - question: Is there a trial available for the Professional and Enterprise Plans?
-      answer: Yes, even our Professional Plan is free for the time being, so you can experience the full feature set, including advanced decision trees and expanded API calls, at no cost.
-Contact us if you want to make the switch to an Enterprise plan.

 ---